 We believe there is only one living and true God, and that the eternal God reveals Himself to us as Father, Son, and Holy Spirit.
 Each member of the Trinity has distinct personal attributes, but yet still one.
 (Matthew 28:19-20; Mark 12:28-31)

-We believe man was created in the image of God by a special act of God Himself.
-Man was created free of sin and innocent, but with a free choice.
-By man’s choice, sin entered the human race.
+Mankind was created free of sin and innocent, but with a free choice.
+By mankind’s choice, sin entered the human race.
 Thus, the fall came by choosing to follow Satan and his temptation.
-Redemption comes through receiving Christ as a free gift and believing in the heart that He died for sins through the shedding of His own blood, and receiving and accepting the free gift of salvation offered to “whosoever will.”
-(Genesis 1:26; Galatians 3:17-24; Romans 5:6-10; 1 Thessalonians 5:9-10)
+Redemption comes through receiving Christ as a free gift and believing in the heart that He died for sins through the shedding of His own blood and receiving and accepting the free gift of salvation offered to “whosoever will.”
+(Galatians 3:17-24; Romans 5:6-10; 1 Thessalonians 5:9-10)

 IV.
 Salvation